 We observed, for player 1 only, a systematic failure of monotonicity, as shown in Figure 6.
-For X > 20, the violations are for beliefs just "right of" indifference, and for X < 20, the violations are just "left of" indifference.
+For X > 20, the violations are for beliefs just "right of" the indifferent belief, and for X < 20, the violations are for beliefs just "left of" the indifferent belief.
 The proposition below states that, with concavity in the utility function over payoffs in the matrix (again, not risk aversion since the payoffs are in probability points), player 1's indifferent belief deviates systematically from that under linear utility.
-Since monotonic quantal response predicts that \hat{Q} should cross the one-half line at the indifferent belief, this can explain precisely the types of violations we observe.
+Since monotonic quantal response predicts that $\hat{Q}$ should cross the one-half line at the indifferent belief, this can explain precisely the types of violations we observe.